 Auto Open After First Allow

 When a door schedule is set (for example, auto open at 8:00 AM and close at 6:00 PM) to open at 8:00 AM, the door will not unlock until there is a valid credential read.
-A valid read will not be recognized and accepted until the set open time.
 Following the first valid device read, the door opens and remains open until the set close time.
 This feature works in conjunction with the Auto Open rule.